Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

     InputSystem.AddDevice("MyDevice");
 ```

+See the [documentation on HID](HID.md#overriding-the-hid-fallback) for a more detailed description.

 [//]: # (TODO: need a way to give devices an opportunity to feed events; ATM you have to make that happen yourself and events will only go in the next update this way)

 # ... deal with my gamepad data arriving in a format different from `GamepadState`?